mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 but you can cut off your foot
 if you're not careful.*

-Regular expressions can express complex relationships and match patterns in a very concise way.
+Regular expressions can express complex patterns of characters in a concise way.
 This conciseness often gives regular expressions a bad reputation of being difficult to understand.
 When used carefully, though,
 they can be highly effective.

-One job that a regular expression
+A regular expression
-(which is often abbreviated to "regex") is suited for is matching complex patterns in strings.
+(which is often abbreviated to "regex") matches complex patterns in strings.
 This sounds exactly like our blog year problem!
 In our problem,